More than a strong body and motivation are needed to succeed.

 What does it take to train hard and consistently for success in running events?
 Most runners would name two essential qualities: a resilient body and a high level of motivation.
 But there may actually be a third requirement: emotional maturity.

 Psychologists measure maturity through a construct called trait emotional intelligence (TEI).
-TEI is comprises 15 individual facets that together enable those who have them in adequate amounts to cope with life’s challenges, including such thing as the challenge of training hard every day.
+TEI is comprised of 15 individual facets that together enable those who have them in adequate amounts to cope with life’s challenges, including such thing as the challenge of training hard every day.

 It’s easy to see how at least some of these qualities would aid the runner in hard training.
 Adaptability will help the runner to respond effectively to the setbacks that are sure to occur along the journey.
 Emotion management will help the runner resist being overwhelmed by the doubts, frustrations, and self-pity that are bound to crop up now and again.
 Even things like self-awareness can help immeasurably.
 For example, runners often fool themselves into thinking it’s okay to push through pain and accumulating fatigue.
 The self-aware runner is less likely to do that.

-Psychologists at the University of Wolverhampton in the United Kingdom recently tested the idea that runners with high trait emotional intelligence will maintain greater overall emotional stability during a stressful period of running.
+A few years ago, psychologists at the University of Wolverhampton in the United Kingdom tested the idea that runners with high trait emotional intelligence will maintain greater overall emotional stability during a stressful period of running.
 They visited the site of a six-day, 175-mile wilderness stage ultramarathon.
 Thirty-four participants completed a standard questionnaire to assess TEI and then reported their emotional state after each of the six race stages.
 Sure enough, runners who scored high in TEI reported experiencing more positive emotions and fewer negative emotions throughout the race.

 The authors of the study, which was published in the Journal of Science and Medicine in Sport, concluded, “Findings lend support to the notion that trait emotional intelligence associates with adaptive psychological states, suggesting that it may be a key individual difference that explains why some athletes respond to repeated bouts of hard exercise better than others.”